zestic/webonxy-middleware/README.md

 Webonxy GraphQL Middleware
 ==========================

-To use the middleware in Zend Expressive, configure the factories
+To use the middleware in Laminas Mezzio, configure the factories

 in `config/autoload/dependencies.global.php`